 Why do A-listers like the Kardashians and Mariah Carey like to make us feel bad about ourselves by flaunting their ridiculous and over-sized closets on reality tv shows and in spreads in InStyle?
 Every time a diva like Kim Kardashian shows off her 600+ pairs of shoes or collection of custom designer bags, I die a little bit inside–don’t you?

-This weekend, I did a major spring cleaning in my tiny New York City apartment, which included giving my closet a much-needed makeover.
+This weekend, I’m scheduled to do some major spring cleaning in my tiny New York City apartment, which includes giving my closet a much-needed makeover.
 If spring cleaning is like plastic surgery, and you don’t have the budget for a face-lift, how about a little drug-store brand eye cream or some needle-free filler?

 1. Get Matching Hangers

 Uniformity in hangers is key.
 Try to find not only the same type of hanger, but the same color as well.
 In the great words of Joan Crawford, “No wire hangers EVER!”
 Professional closet organizers prefer wood or felt hangers because they get the job done well and look the best.
 These felt hangs by Neatfreak are slender and prevent wrinkles.
 However, matching plastic hangers will work just as well.

 It may sound like a lot of work, but at least once a year you should remove everything from your closet, organize it, and put it back in.
 The best place to start is to remove all items from shelves, drawers, hangers and shoe racks.
 Dust, vacuum, and wipe down all services before you put clothes and accessories back in.
 Items like these drawer liners are just as pretty as they are practical.
 You can also use things like mothballs, boot shapers, and cloth storage bins to keep clothes fresh and clean.

 When you return clothes to the shelves, re-fold t-shirts and all other non-hanging items, and sort them in a way that is logical for you. you can do this by season, occasion, or color.